Rutvik1429/Customer-Performance-Dashboard-DAX-Power-BI/README.md

 - **DAX (Data Analysis Expressions)** → Custom KPIs, measures, ranking logic.
 - **Star Schema** → Efficient data modeling across multiple tables.

+## 📂 Dataset

+The dataset used in this project is available in the `Dataset/` folder.
+You can explore it here: [Dataset Folder](https://github.com/Rutvik1429/Customer-Performance-Dashboard-DAX-Power-BI/tree/main/Dataset)

 ## 🚀 Conclusion
 This dashboard enables businesses to **track customer behavior, identify revenue-driving segments, and optimize strategies** for better customer engagement and profitability.